rLannes/Fontan_2025/README.md

 Once you have it installed, run the coverage notebook "CoverPlotSI.ipynb". you will need the aligned bam.

 ## 2 - OmniSplice Plot
-you will need to run omnisplice with default parameter and  "--read-to-write soft-clipped" option
+you will need to run omnisplice (https://github.com/rLannes/OmniSplice; https://www.biorxiv.org/content/10.1101/2025.04.06.647416v1) with default parameter and  "--read-to-write soft-clipped" option
+You will need to run omnisplice with D.mauritiana Y genes annotated AND the refeseq simulans (for the X and autosomes).

 #### 1 - To reproduce the plot of the different splicing defect:
 run the jupyter notebook:
   "OmniSplice_table_plotSI.ipynb"